com-lihaoyi/sourcecode/README.md

 over and over.

-With sourcecode, you can easily define `param` `set` and `xvar` as taking `sourcecode.Name`, thus eliminating all the boilerplate involved in duplicating
+With sourcecode, you can easily define `param` `set` and `xvar` as taking implicit `sourcecode.Name`s, thus eliminating all the boilerplate involved in duplicating names:
-names:

 ```scala
 val m = param